“I think that a painting should be able to be looked at for a lifetime, and one should be able to see something new in it every day.”

 “I worked at the Museum of Natural History in Manhattan as a laboratory assistant in the department of vertebrate palaeontology” Weld told in an interview in 2010.
 “I was making moulds and casts of fossils.
 It was so inspiring.
 I still find it inspiring.
 Though I am an abstract artist, the natural world informs my work.”

 At that time, in the mid-1980s, she decided to move on from the very thick acrylic paint she was using to oil impasto, a cold medium.
-“It’s 50 per cent oil and 50 per cent.
-It is based on an Egyptian mummy recipe that she managed to find out,” says Weld.
+“It’s 50 per cent oil and 50 per cent Dorland’s Cold Wax medium, which is based on the Egyptian mummy recipe that she managed to find out,” says Weld.
 In her first “Striations” series she used a palette knife.
 Later she would use chopsticks.
 “The Japanese chopsticks are pointed.
 That gives a wonderful texture.
 The Chinese chopsticks are flat,” she explains.

 Our work, “Inward Weight IV”, was completed in 1987.
 In January 1988 it was exhibited at her first show at a gallery in Manhattan, New York E.L.
 Stark Gallery, where it was acquired by the present owner.